A Travel Price Comparison for Families, Couples, and Backpackers Sydney vs. Las Vegas for Attractions, Food, Nightlife, and Families

 Is there more to do in Sydney or Las Vegas?

 Visitors will generally find more to do in Las Vegas than Sydney.
 While Sydney is larger than Las Vegas, Las Vegas has more sights, attractions, and activities for tourists.
-Las Vegas is better known for its theatre productions, food, music, and resorts, while Sydney is more popular for its museums, scuba diving & snorkeling, beaches, hiking, big city activities, and impressive beauty.
+Las Vegas is better known for its theatre productions, food, music, and resorts, while Sydney is more popular for its museums and attractions, scuba diving & snorkeling, beaches, hiking, big city activities, and impressive beauty.
 Las Vegas is more touristy than Sydney and is known for its magnificent resorts, world-class nightlife, all-you-can-eat buffets, and long running productions.
 Also, Las Vegas is famous for The Strip.
 Sydney is well known for its iconic buildings, world-renowned beaches, colorful nightlife, and cosmopolitan restaurants.

 How is Sydney different from Las Vegas?